Rhyl Catholic School Development

 Proposal for a new 3-16 Catholic School in Rhyl

 The name of the new Denbighshire Catholic school being built in Rhyl has been given by Bishop Peter as – ‘Christ the Word Catholic School’.

-The new school will replace Ysgol Mair primary school and Blessed Edward Jones Secondary school and will open in autumn 2019.
+The new school will replace Ysgol Mair primary school and Blessed Edward Jones Secondary school and opened in autumn 2019.

 Bishop Peter said “This will be a vanguard school for the Catholic Church and for the county of Denbighshire… It will provide not only education, but those other opportunities that a school in the 21st century and the Church seek to provide, and be part of the whole community.”

 Commenting on the name of the school, Bishop Peter added “The name focuses our attention that Christ is at the very heart of all catholic education, the life that gives and the opportunities that education will give to our young people in making them whole people for the world in which they are to live their lives’.

 There are only two Catholic Schools in Denbighshire, Ysgol Mair Catholic Primary and Blessed Edward Jones Catholic High School.
 Parents have the right (and duty) to make the best choices for their child’s future by choosing a school.
 However, the church reminds Catholics, that a huge effort goes into Catholic education.
 Our Sunday collections help to fund these schools and the infrastructure for Catholic education.
 Therefore it has always been seen as a duty for Catholics to support our schools as much as possible.
 The new £24 million, Christ the Word Catholic School, which opened in September 2019, makes this choice easy, as it will clearly be the best choice for Catholics wishing to bring up their children in a Catholic faith school.

 The latest news will always be at the top!